 - UTI's are usually treated with antibiotics (to fight the bacteria)

 How do you know that your cat might be experiencing cystitis or urethra obstruction or UTI?
 There are a number of symptoms that suggest your cat might be in trouble:

 - Straining to urinate - with or without production of urine

 - Frequent trips to the litter box - with or without production of urine

 - If you are using clumping litter, cats with cystitis will often have many small urine balls (small clumps) in the litter box

-If you see any of the symptoms you should consult your vet right away.
+If you see any of the symptoms you should consult your veterinarian right away.